jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```

 We define the type `Evens` as a wrapper around the even numbers.
 We
-mark the proof of `IsEven n` as *irrelevant* so that it proving that
+mark the proof of `IsEven n` as *irrelevant*, with a period, so that
-two Evens are equal does not require proving that the proofs of
+the equality of two Evens does not require the two proofs of `IsEven`
-`IsEven` are also equal.
+to be equal.

 ```
 data Evens : Set where